Big Man on Hippocampus: Cultural references

 When Peter is introduced to Meg, he exclaims "D'oh!", to which Lois replies "No, Peter, that's not your catchphrase", an allusion to Homer Simpson in The Simpsons.
 Stewie introduces himself and Brian as Tomax and Xamot respectively and tells Peter they are twins who can feel each other's pain, which is a reference to these characters from the G.I.
 Joe franchise.
 In a further attempt to restore Peter's memory, Lois decides to show Peter footage of their honeymoon, which is reminiscent of the Corona commercials with its scene of a bottle of beer placed between the couple, as they are both sitting on a beach.
 Going on to teach Peter how to drive, Lois gives him a copy of the video game Grand Theft Auto.
 As a result, he kills a prostitute with a baseball bat, steals her money then steals a car, in a parody of the actions the player is allowed to perform in the game itself.
 Peter also rediscovers "Surfin' Bird" by The Trashmen and sings to it while dancing, annoying the family.
 The Griffins had been previously tormented by it in the seventh season episode "I Dream of Jesus", which the writer of the episode, Brian Scully, also wrote.

-At the end of the first act, when Brian says "Oh No", (in place of the commercial interlude from Night Rider) a series of white on black text is shown, in a parody of the Cartoon Network block Adult Swim.
-The Adult Swim broadcast also features the Animation Domination graphics package used by Fox, but replaces Fox with Adult Swim.
+At the end of the first act, when Brian says "Oh No", (in place of the commercial interlude from Night Rider) a series of white on black text is shown mocking the apparently tired use of an amnesiac storyline as well as Fox's censorship in the style of bumpers featured on Cartoon Network's programming block Adult Swim, whose airing of Family Guy contributed to its revival.
+In exchange for having the Adult Swim logo shown in the episode, the bumpers were replaced by similar alternatives featuring Fox's own Animation Domination block during its first airing on Adult Swim.

 Paul Hogan from "Crocodile" Dundee makes an appearance when Lois is teaching Peter how to use silverware.
 She says "this is a knife" saying his machete is a knife, referencing a famous scene from the film.

 Returning home from a night out, Peter brings home Tiffani Thiessen from Saved by the Bell, naively thinking he is allowed to have sex with her.
 The reference is made clear when Peter asks her if she bought a necklace using her money from the show.
 Tiffani also tells Peter he need not worry about her conceiving, as she is "already pregnant."
 In real life, Thiessen was expecting her first child at the time.
 After Lois decides to leave Peter, she is shown shopping for groceries at the Quahog Market.
 Quagmire sneakingly approaches her from behind, saying his "giggity" catchphrase to the shark motif composed by John Williams for the 1975 film Jaws.

 The title is a pun on the common phrase Big Man on Campus, but with campus changed to hippocampus, a reference to Peter's amnesia in the episode.